-- The equipment must meet NADAC specifications. (see the exhibitor handbook on NADAC.com) - The course must be set within a reasonable standard of the original course diagram. - Spacing must meet NADAC course design requirements.
+- The equipment must meet NADAC specifications. (see the Equipment Specificatios on NADAC.com under Rule books) - The course must be set within a reasonable standard of the original course diagram. - Spacing must meet NADAC course design requirements.
 The minimum ring size is 80x100 for all classes with jumps.